About Paul Wilson

 In 2013 Paul was elected Chairman of BASE, the British Association for Supported Employment (www.base-uk.org ).

 Do White Whales Sing at the Edge of the World? is a previous winner of the bi-annual Portico Prize for Literature, and The Visiting Angel was shortlisted for the Portico Fiction Prize for 2011-12.
+In 2014, Mouse and the Cossacks was longlisted for the Jerwood Fiction Prize.

 Paul is married to Shirley, who is a Social Work Practice Teacher and an Associate Lecturer at UCLAN, the University of Central Lancashire.